Two down, and two to go!

 College years, that is.
 Just got back from taking our daughter back to school to start her junior year.
 Can't believe she's a junior already!
 Feels like I've had kids in college FOREVER (kids are 4 years apart, so they follow each other back-to-back), so to get to the point where I can see the light at the end of the tunnel feels weird!!

 Not exactly sure how I feel about it either.
 Yes, it seems like colleges have gone on forever, but when she graduates - that's it!!
 We're empty nesters during the school year but she's still at home during breaks, in the summer and this is still her home base.
 Once she graduates and moves out of the house for good, we'll officially be empty nesters full time.
-Talk about feeling OLD!!!
-Rolling Eyes
+Talk about feeling OLD!!! :roll:

-Well if your feeling lonely you could always get another Sheepie Wink
+Well if your feeling lonely you could always get another Sheepie :wink:

 My parents couldn't wait to get us out of their house.